 Mormyoscope is the first publicly available software application specifically designed for making digital recordings of electric fishes.

 Mormyroscope is a customized version of Soundcard Scope software written and published by Christian Zeitnitz.
 It is free for non-commercial educational and scientific use.
-This program will run on Windows 2000/XP/Vista/7/8/10 (32 bit and 64 bit) computers with an internal or external sound card.
+This program will run on Windows 2000/XP/Vista/7/8/10 (32 bit and 64 bit) computers and tablets.
 It will not install on older versions of Windows.

 Here's the download link: LINK

-Mormyroscope offers all the features of Soundcard Scope while adding specimen-specific file names and associated metadata to the files it produces.
-It has an interface in both English and French and also has a cool logo by JaeDesign.
+Mormyroscope offers all the features of Soundcard Scope while adding specimen-specific file names and associated metadata to the output files.
+It has an interface in both English and French and a cool logo by JaeDesign.

-It is intended to be used with an external USB audio interface in which an electrode is plugged into the mic input.
+Mormyroscope is intended to be used with an external USB audio interface (="sound card") using an electrode plugged into the mic input.

 The English language manual for the regular version of Soundcard Scope is available here.